The relationship between corporations and innovation is an important one.

 - Build a dedicated team.
 Depending on the strategy, you might have to either hire a whole group of dedicated employees or reassign them from different departments.
 Even if you decide you’re only funding start-ups with a VC arm, you’re still going to need a team of people who supervise the investment.
 So make sure you choose the right people.

 - Don’t be afraid of the risk.
-It might be counterintuitive for many people working in corporate structures, but who doesn’t risk doesn’t reap the rewards.
+It might be counterintuitive for many people working in corporate structures, but those who don’t risk don’t reap the rewards.
 And this rings very true in the corporate innovation community.
 Of course, risk should still be calculated and within specific confines.
-High performing companies invest in disruptive but risky projects and are not afraid to move on something first.
+High-performing companies invest in disruptive but risky projects and are not afraid to move on to something first.

 Corporate innovation is a complex process that is full of hardships and uncertainties.
 It requires a great business plan, a dedicated team, perfect timing, and most importantly, a vision.
 Assuming you already have the support of the executives and enough resources to even start it.